elastiflow/ElastiFlow-Tools/docker_install/readme.md

 - Good copying and pasting skills

 - Docker.
-If you do not have Docker, you can install it with the following one liner:
+If you do not have Docker, you can use the convenience script:
   ```
-  sudo bash -c "$(wget -qLO - https://raw.githubusercontent.com/elastiflow/ElastiFlow-Tools/main/docker_install/install_docker.sh)"
+  curl -fsSL https://get.docker.com | sudo sh
   ```

 ### Instructions: